Back to Resources

 Overall, this could equate to the loss of somewhere between 300,000 and 400,000 long-haul jobs, according to the study, depending on the type of analysis being conducted.
 Neither scenario is good for companies responsible for transporting goods from one location to the next.
 But what’s the alternative?

-Alternative to long-haul driving
+Alternative to long-haul trucking

 A short haul provider, like Centerline Drivers, is one option to consider.
 The benefit of a short haul approach is that, because it involves taking the “more complex” routes, these jobs are less at risk of being replaced by automated trucks.